MaloLM/arc-genesis/README.md

 - Optimize task execution order during Kaggle evaluations for better performance.
 - Work on small challenges before scalling to large challenges (such as 30x30 grids).

+## Requirements

+You onyl need Python 3 for Linux, MacOs or Windows

 ## Project Structure and Setup

 After cloning this repository, you will have access to the following resources: